ayushmoharana/ayushmoharana.github.io/_projects/3_project.md

 </div>

-We also follow-up interesting targets with spectroscopy (opitcal currently) to measure abundances, and radial velocities.
+We also follow-up interesting targets {% cite 2024A&A...685L...6K %}. with spectroscopy (optical currently) to measure abundances, and radial velocities.
 This is to constrain any peculiar evolutionary characteristics or check the nature of their multiplicity, if any.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">